How To Repair A Cracked Crankcase Cover On Your Dirt Bike

 It does not work on aluminum, so I’m glad I abandoned that other project.

-I patched the cover on Friday night, installed the cover Monday morning, and when I pulled my bike out that Saturday, there was a lake of oil underneath it.
+I patched the cover on Friday night and installed it on Monday morning, and when I pulled my bike out that Saturday, there was a lake of oil underneath it.

 My first guess was the gasket didn’t seal, so I started poking around and found the leak coming from my freshly patched hole.